joshdchang/augie-ui-prototypes/README.md

 # Augie UI Prototypes

-This repo demonstrates using Tailwind and Next.js to create UI
+This repo demonstrates using Tailwind, Next.js, and Apollo Client to create UI

-The [Sign Up page](https://augie-ui-prototypes.vercel.app/signup) is the only one currently done (`pages/signup.jsx`)

 ## Preview